yohman/22W-UP206A/Weeks/Week08/readme.md

 - Clean up/update your Jupyter Notebooks and data visuaulization outputs
 - Create new notebooks with additional content that adds to your project
 - Plan for the final project presentation
+- Meet with your instructors to dicuss your project
+- Post on the slack channel!